 Developing Creativity In Our Curriculum and In Our Children

-Both of our Federation Schools are very excited to announce that we are taking part in an innovative ‘Arts Council’s Creativity Collaborative’ three year project.
-Following the turmoil of the last two years, there is an imperative to return to focused & formal education with initiatives linked to narratives such as ‘catch-up, tutoring and testing’ high on the national agenda.
-As a school, we feel it is important not to lose sight of what we also KNOW to be important in how children think, learn and grow.
+Both of our Federation Schools took part in an innovative ‘Arts Council’s Creativity Collaborative’ three year project in the school years 21/22 22/23 and 23/24.
+As a school, we feel it is important not to lose sight of what we KNOW to be important in how children think, learn and grow.
 Our school’s mission statement is ‘To Educate Today’s Child for Tomorrow’.
 In this constantly changing world, where there are increasingly very few absolutes, we believe that our children will be best served by us if we teach them to be independent, adaptable and creative learners & thinkers.

 With this as our driver and focus, we have been part of a bid with a network of schools across London (we use that local train line to our advantage) to develop teaching for creativity; focusing on school cultures, values and shared language.
-The London Creativity Collaborative network includes schools across all phases, including special education and Sixth Form, and will tackle social and economic disadvantage, where we believe creativity is needed most.
-The following partner organisations will enhance the project and have already begun working with us:
+The London Creativity Collaborative network includes schools across all phases, including special education and Sixth Form.
+The following partner organisations, enhancing the project and who we have been lucky enough to work with as a staff are:

 The Creativity Collaboratives programme emerged from the Durham Commission on Creativity and Education, a joint research collaboration between Durham University and Arts Council England, convened to look at the role creativity should play in the education of children and young people.